ncatlab/nlab-content/pages/8/1/0/2/2018/content.md

 A dual condition is artinian: an __[[artinian ring]]__ is a ring satisfying the descending chain condition on ideals.
 The symmetry is severely broken if one considers unital rings: for example every unital artinian ring is noetherian; artinian rings are intuitively much smaller than generic noetherian rings.

+## In constructive mathematics

+In [[classical mathematics]], Noetherian rings are [[coherent rings]].
+However, in [[constructive mathematics]], it is not provable that Noetherian rings are coherent rings.

+Similarly, in [[classical mathematics]], Noetherian [[Bézout domains]] are the same as [[principal ideal domains]].
+However, in [[constructive mathematics]], Noetherian Bézout domains are not the same as principal ideal domains: the ring of integers is both Noetherian and Bézout, but it is a [[principal ideal domain]] if and only if [[excluded middle]] holds.
+(Note that [Lombardi & Quitté 2010](#LombardiQuitté2010) define a principal ideal domain as a Noetherian Bézout domain rather than an integral domain where ever ideal is a principal ideal.)

 ## Related concepts

 * [[Noetherian module]], [[Noetherian bimodule]]